-Although we study organism-environment interactions throughout Earth’s history, a major arm of our research program is particularly focused on the Neoproterozoic–early Paleozoic—the interval of time in which complex animal communities appeared and began to shape, and were shaped by, the environments they inhabited.
+Although we study organism-environment interactions throughout Earth’s history, a major arm of our research program is particularly focused on the Neoproterozoic through early Paleozoic Eras—the interval of time in which complex animal communities appeared and began to shape, and were shaped by, the environments they inhabited.
 This interval of Earth’s history is also unique for the remarkable frequency of fossil deposits characterized by exceptional preservation of soft tissues, and the variety of pathways by which these tissues are fossilized.
-Below are descriptions of three of our major areas of ongoing research.
+Below are descriptions of several major areas of ongoing research in the Tarhan Lab.

 Ediacaran Paleoecology, Paleoenvironments and Preservation